 A heady mouthful, but we hope you got the idea along the way.

-Before finishing up this part of the exercises, there is just one more aspect of the Source Map to mention - not to worry, there is no exercise behind it!
+Before finishing up this part of the exercises, there is just one more aspect of the Source Map to mention - not to worry, this bit is for information only.
+There is no exercise behind it and you should not change anything in your Source Map.

 Business Object copy